DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Three production patterns that save you at 3 AM:
+Three patterns that prevent 3 AM pages:

-Agentic AI Patterns for SaaS Applications
+What Are the Best Agentic AI Architecture Patterns for SaaS?

-Don't build one mega-agent.
-Build a lightweight router that classifies intent and delegates to specialists.
-A billing agent has Stripe tools only.
-A technical agent has logs and deployment tools.
-Each specialist has a narrow tool set, which reduces hallucination and keeps token costs down.
+Pattern 1: Router Agent to Specialist Agents.
+Don't build one mega-agent with 30 tools.
+Build a lightweight router (Claude Haiku — fast, 1/10th the cost) that classifies intent and delegates to specialists.
+A billing agent gets Stripe tools only.
+A support agent gets ticket tools.
+A deployment agent gets infrastructure tools.
+Each specialist's narrow tool set reduces hallucination and keeps token costs predictable.

-API Gateway (Express/Fastify) - Rate limiting, auth, request queue
+API Gateway (Express/Fastify) — rate limiting, auth, request queue

 |